Nbtguyoriginal/Release-Ledupey/README.md

 Prerequisites
 Before you proceed, make sure you have the following software installed on your system:

 Python: The programming language used for this project.
-You can download it here.
-Python.com
+You can download it here. (https://www.python.org/)

 Pillow: A Python Imaging Library.
-Install it using pip with the command pip install pillow.
+Install it using pip with the command (pip install pillow).
 In a command prompt

 OpenAI: The API for GPT-3.
-Install it using pip with the command pip install openai.in a command prompt
+Install it using pip with the command (pip install openai).in a command prompt

 GitHub: You will need a GitHub account and API key for accessing the GitHub API.
 Can be found on your github account